BACK TO INDEX

 This is a very summarized version ofthe first part of the paper "Persistence results for chemical reaction networks with time-dependent kinetics and no global conservation laws".

 4. D. Angeli, P. de Leenheer, and E.D.
 Sontag.
 Petri nets tools for the analysis of persistence in chemical networks.
 In Proc.
 7th IFAC Symposium on Nonlinear Control Systems (NOLCOS 2007), Pretoria, South Africa, 22-24 August, 2007, 2007.
-Keyword(s): Petri nets, systems biology, biochemical networks, nonlinear stability, dynamical systems, futile cycles.
+Keyword(s): Petri nets, systems biology, reaction networks, nonlinear stability, dynamical systems, futile cycles.

 5. D. Angeli and E.D.
 Sontag.
 A note on monotone systems with positive translation invariance.
 In Control and Automation, 2006.
 MED '06.
 14th Mediterranean Conference on, 28-30 June 2006, pages 1-6, 2006.
 IEEE.
 Note: Available from ieeexplore.ieee.org.
-[PDF] [doi:10.1109/MED.2006.3287822B2B2B2B2B2B] Keyword(s): systems biology, biochemical networks, nonlinear stability, dynamical systems, monotone systems.
+[PDF] [doi:10.1109/MED.2006.3287822B2B2B2B2B2B] Keyword(s): systems biology, reaction networks, nonlinear stability, dynamical systems, monotone systems.

 Abstract: